⇰ To Index Page

 We know something about Body, little about mind and practically nothing about life or soul.

-2) On the wasteful arguments/heated discussions on life after death, Some wise sages have handled after death question very well.
+2) Some wise sages have handled after death question very well.

 இறப்புக்கு பின்னர் என்ன ?